-Where the applicant requests a declaration under the first paragraph of this Section, he shall advise the Patent Authority in writing to that effect within the time limit for taking the action laid down in that paragraph.
+Where the applicant requests a declaration under subsection (1) above, he shall advise the Patent Authority in writing to that effect within the time limit for taking the action laid down in that subsection.

-Section 71 c (6.6.1980/407)

-If a request under Section 71a or 71b is granted and if, as a result, the examination of a patent application that has been dismissed or rejected after becoming available to the public under Section 22 is resumed or a lapsed patent is reinstated, an announcement to that effect shall be made.
+Section 71c (6.6.1980/407) If a request under section 71a or 71b is granted and if, as a result, the examination of a patent application that has been dismissed or rejected after becoming available to the public under section 22 is resumed or a lapsed patent is reinstated, an announcement to that effect shall be made.